How to get the right money-making ad targeting from Audience Insights

 What does Facebook audience insights tell you?

-This is how Audience insights dashboard looks like.
+This is how Audience insights dashboard looks.

 (Facebook Audience Insights – Dashboard)